plewis/termite-battle/README.md

 ## Configuration file format

-The example configuration file provided, _battle.conf_, contains all possible program options, but many are commented out:
+The example configuration file provided, _battle.conf_, contains some of the possible program options.
+Note that everything after a `#` character is treated as a comment:

     datafile    = example.dat  # name of the data file to read outfile     = test         # prefix used in output file names